loda-lang/loda-programs/programs/oeis/list1.md

 * [A140320](http://oeis.org/A140320) ([L08 program](A140320.asm)): a(n) = A137576((3^n-1)/2).
 * [A140323](http://oeis.org/A140323) ([L15 program](A140323.asm)): First differences of A140322.
 * [A140359](http://oeis.org/A140359) ([L16 program](A140359.asm)): a(n) = 2*a(n-1) + a(n-2) - 2*a(n-3).
+* [A140427](http://oeis.org/A140427) ([L15 program](A140427.asm)): Arises in relating doubly-even error-correcting codes, graphs and irreducible representations of N-extended supersymmetry.
 * [A140429](http://oeis.org/A140429) ([L07 program](A140429.asm)): a(n) = floor(3^(n-1)).
 * [A140438](http://oeis.org/A140438) ([L05 program](A140438.asm)): Number of letters in word for the number n in Tamil.
 * [A140504](http://oeis.org/A140504) ([L06 program](A140504.asm)): a(n) = 2^n + 4.